Bit-Wasp/node-php/Design.md

 which ultimately uses ReactPHP's event loop and networking libraries.

+### Peer State

+The `PeerState` class is lacking love at the moment, as it's methods are for new nonexistant code.
+It can be used to store arbitrary values (it extends Doctrines ArrayCache, and implements the native \ArrayAccess interface)

 ### Block Index

 A `BlockIndex` instance represents a header as a member of a chain.